ivan-guerra/programmador.com/content/posts/gpio-driven-synchronization.md

 ## Hardware Test Setup

 You need two computers with which to test.
-The Beaglebone Black[^1] (BBB) single board computer is a good choice.
-The BBB is a good candidate for the following
+The [Beaglebone Black][2] (BBB) single board computer is a good choice.
+The BBB is a good candidate for the following reasons:
-reasons:

 1. High availability.
 2. The BBB has a ton of unallocated GPIOs.